 Spending a weekend in Bath has been on our agenda for quite some time now.
 I can’t quite believe that I have never visited the City, so it was definitely something we needed to change this year.

-Bath isn’t too far from our home with just a 90 minute drive making spending a weekend in Bath quite accessible and even more reasons to add to places we must visit.
+Bath isn’t too far from our home with just a 90 minute drive making weekend breaks in Bath quite accessible and even more reasons to add to places we must visit.

-We booked our accommodation at Bath Mill Lodge after a recommendation from Tracey at A Williams World, and finding a good price sealed the deal for a weekend in April.
+There are so many Bath hotels and accommodation to choose from, but we booked to stay at Bath Mill Lodge after a recommendation from Tracey at A Williams World, and finding a good price sealed the deal for a weekend in April.
 I spent a little while planning our weekend in Bath before we went to maximise our weekend experiences.

 We had already decided to maximise our weekend, we would make good use of our National Trust membership, and stop off on route.
 The property that seemed to slot perfectly into our journey was Stourhead in Wiltshire, so we arrived just before lunch time to stretch our legs and pass some time before travelling on to Bath.